 I have also learned I need to build my marketing and sales team when I don’t really need them.
 If I build those when I need them, then it’s a bit too late.
 A business needs to balance both the ability to generate work on a repetitive basis and the capacity to handle the work that you generate.
 In other words, keep in balance sales and operations.

-The other important learning is that Success is a matter of going over the expectations.
+The other important learning is that Success is a matter of exceeding expectations.
 I am successful every time I manage/set the expectations, and then I go beyond that level.
 My service could be the best globally, but I will be regarded and perceived as a failure if the expectations are even higher than that.

 Last but not least, I’ve learned the importance of company culture.
 In WPRiders, my current agency business, I drafted our mission (our reason to exist) and values even before making the first hire.
-Then I ensured all the people I hired were in tune with our values.
+Then I ensured everyone I hired was in tune with our values.

 6. You manage a dev team.
 Any tips for keeping everything organized?